Jaster-Master/lab73_coding_challenge/README.md

 ## Docker ##

 It is also possible to start an instance of MariaDB, the backend and the frontend with the docker-compose file.
+The docker files in the frontend and backend folder are used to create the docker images.